 There are many fun things to do in Anza-Borrego Desert State Park, from hiking and biking to horseback riding and stargazing.
 In addition, the Anza-Borrego region is a hotspot for California bird watching, with over 300 bird species living in the area.
 And with over 500 miles of trails, there’s something for everyone at Anza-Borrego Desert State Park to enjoy.

-10. Henry Cowell Redwoods State Park: A Sanctuary for Wildlife
+10. Henry Cowell Redwoods State Park: A Sanctuary For Wildlife

 Located in the Santa Cruz Mountains of California, Henry Cowell Redwoods State Park is home to some of the oldest redwoods in the world.

-Henry Cowell Redwoods State Park was established in 1954, named after American composer Henry Cowell.
+Henry Cowell Redwoods State Park was established in 1954, and named after American composer Henry Cowell.
 The park spans 4,650 acres of old-growth coast redwood forest.
 It includes several ecosystems such as prairies, oak woodlands, and chaparral.

 Henry Cowell Redwoods State Park hosts a variety of wild animals, including black bears, coyotes, deer, raccoons, and squirrels.
 In addition, the park has many reptiles and amphibians, including snakes, lizards, and frogs.